Calyx Provides Corporate Update

-VANCOUVER, BRITISH COLUMBIA -- (Marketwired) -- 01/30/17 -- Calyx Bio-Ventures Inc. (TSX VENTURE: CYX) ("Calyx" or the "Company") is pleased to provide an update on its ongoing business operations and the development of its industry leading technology platform for mass communications and collaboration.
+Calyx Bio-Ventures Inc. (TSX VENTURE: CYX) ("Calyx" or the "Company") is pleased to provide to an update on its ongoing business operations and the development of its industry leading technology platform for mass communications and collaboration.

 Highlights of the Company's recent developments include: